CodicePlastico/giotto/README.md

 # Giotto

-Giotto is a POC to test the functionality of drawing on Canvas It's made with Angular 7
+Giotto is a POC to test the functionality of drawing on Canvas.
+It's made with Angular 7

 ## Development server